-Investments & Major Projects Action Committee, which guides Keppel in exercising a spirit of enterprise as well as prudence to earn optimal risk adjusted returns on invested capital for its chosen lines of business, taking into consideration the relevant risks in a controlled manner;
+- 1. Investments & Major Projects

+Action Committee, which guides

+Keppel in exercising a spirit of

+enterprise as well as prudence to

+earn optimal risk-adjusted returns

+on invested capital for its chosen

+lines of business, taking into

+consideration the relevant risks

+in a controlled manner;
-- 2. Management Executive Committee ("MexCo"), which brings together the CEO and CFO of the Company, the CEO and CIO of Keppel's Fund Management and Investment platforms, and the CEOs of Keppel's operating divisions (Real Estate, Infrastructure and Data Centres and Networks), and selected members of Keppel's senior management, to review, deliberate and approve major business, governance, organisation/people, strategy & transformation, and risk management related decisions that impact Keppel or a substantial part of Keppel; to delegate their implementation to specific groups or individuals; to review and track progress of previously approved decisions; and oversee the development and review of overarching compliance policies and guidelines for Keppel.
-MexCo also oversees sustainability issues, including determining Keppel's policies and targets;

-- 3. Segment Committees, which cover management matters across the Fund Management, Investment and Operating platforms relating to Real Estate, Infrastructure, and Data Centres and Networks.
+- Management Executive Committee ("MexCo"), which brings together the CEO and CFO of the Company, the CEO and CIO of Keppel's Fund

+- Management and Investment platforms, and the CEOs of Keppel's operating divisions (Real Estate, Infrastructure and Connectivity), and selected members of Keppel's senior management, to review, deliberate and approve major business, governance, organisation/ people, strategy & transformation, and risk management related decisions that impact Keppel or a substantial part of Keppel; to delegate their implementation to specific groups or individuals; to review and track progress of previously approved decisions: and oversee the development and review of overarching compliance policies and guidelines for Keppel.
+MexCo also oversees sustainability issues, including determining Keppel's policies and targets; - 3.
+Segment Committees, which cover management matters across the Fund Management, Investment and Operating platforms relating to Real Estate, Infrastructure, and Connectivity.
 The Segment Committees were introduced pursuant to Keppel's transformation from a conglomerate structure into a cohesive horizontally integrated structure.
 Matters discussed quarterly at each Segment Committee meeting include sustainability and safety, risk and compliance, audit, internal controls, financial-related matters, business, operations and strategy.
-The Segment Committees report key issues and discussions at these meetings to the Board;

-- 4. Regulatory Compliance

-Management Committee

-("RCMC"), which articulates

-our commitment to regulatory

-compliance, directs and supports

-the development of overarching

-compliance policies and

-guidelines, and facilitates the

-implementation and sharing of

-policies and procedures.
-Discussions
+The Segment Committees report key issues and discussions at these meetings to the Board; - 4.
+Regulatory Compliance Management Committee ("RCMC"), which articulates our commitment to regulatory compliance, directs and supports the development of Keppel's overarching compliance policies and guidelines, and facilitates the implementation and sharing of compliance policies and procedures.
+The RCMC is supported by the Risk & Compliance ("R&C") centralised function to oversee the development and review of the compliance policies and guidelines for Keppel, as well as review the compliance training and communication programmes.

-on such matters also take place

-as part of MexCo meetings;

-- Regulatory Compliance Working Team, which together with Risk & Compliance, supports the RCMC and oversees the development and review of overarching compliance policies and guidelines for Keppel, as well as reviews the training and communication programmes; - Central Finance Committee, which reviews, guides and monitors financial policies and activities; - Digital Transformation Steering Committee, which provides strategic guidance and endorses technology vision, initiatives and policies to achieve alignment and optimisation in achieving business strategies; - Sustainability Working Committee, which drives, coordinates and monitors the execution of Keppel's sustainability efforts; - Cyber Security Steering Committee, which guides Keppel's overall cyber security vision and strategy and provides oversight on cyber security risks and initiatives to safeguard information assets and interests: - 10.
-Business Continuity Management Steering Committee, which guides the effective development and implementation of a robust business continuity plan and ensures continuous improvement to enhance Keppel's operational readiness through the review of Business Continuity Management ("BCM") plans and exercises; and - 11.
-Business Continuity Management Working Committee, which supports the Business Continuity Management Steering Committee and coordinates with respective business divisions and department BCM coordinators in developing detailed plans in the prevention, preparedness, response, continuity, and recovery of critical business functions.
+- Discussions on such matters also take place as part of MexCo meetings; - 5.
+Central Finance Committee, which reviews, guides and monitors financial policies and activities; - 6.
+Digital Transformation Steering Committee, which provides strategic guidance and endorses technology vision, initiatives and policies to achieve alignment and optimisation in achieving business strategies; - Sustainability Working Committee, which drives, coordinates and monitors the execution of Keppel's sustainability efforts: - 8.
+Cyber Security Steering Committee, which guides Keppel's overall cybersecurity vision and strategy and provides oversight on cybersecurity risks and initiatives to safeguard information assets and interests: - 9.
+Business Continuity Management Steering Committee, which guides the effective development and implementation of a robust business continuity plan and ensures continuous improvement to enhance Keppel's operational readiness through the review of Business Continuity Management ("BCM") plans and exercises; - 10.
+Business Continuity Management Working Committee, which supports the Business Continuity Management Steering Committee and coordinates with respective business divisions and department BCM coordinators in developing detailed plans in the prevention, preparedness, response, continuity, and recovery of critical business functions; and - 11.
+Personal Data Protection Committee, which oversees and guides the effective implementation of Keppel's personal data protection policy and processes.
+The Committee is supported by personal data protection working teams from the respective Platforms/Divisions and the Centralised Functions.